 Yes.
 The Debt Relief Company serves Oklahoma residents with no upfront fees and performance-based pricing.

-The average Oklahoma resident carries approximately $5,300 in credit card debt.
+The average Oklahoma resident carries approximately $5,759 in credit card debt per consumer, according to TransUnion data — about 12% below the national average of $6,580.
 The state's energy-dependent economy creates income volatility that drives debt accumulation.

 Yes.
 Oklahoma allows garnishment after a court judgment, limited to 25% of disposable earnings.